 Despite your best efforts, your cat may never totally relax on trips to the vet — but even a slight decrease in stress can make a big difference for you and your cat.

-Practice and patience worked wonders for my cat Mojo, who would foam at the mouth, pee and have explosive diarrhea every time we put her in the car.
+Practice and patience worked wonders for my cat Mojo.
 Today, Mojo gets in and out of the carrier easily and can even survive a short car ride to the vet without needing a bath afterward.